morph3/komsu/README.md

     3: body + headers + status_code + reason
 ```

-Komsu at the end generates bunch of trees and visualizes them in an HTML file.
-You can easily eliminate a family of URLs shortening the analysis process.
+Komsu at the end generates a bunch of trees and visualizes them in an HTML file.
+You can easily eliminate a family of URLs and shorten the analysis process.

 ![1.png](https://github.com/morph3/komsu/blob/main/images/1.png)
 Demo,